 Preheat the oven to 350 degrees.

-Butter the bottom and sides of a tart or springform pan.
+Butter the bottom and sides of a fluted metal 7 inch tart pan with a removable bottom.
 You can also use cooking spray if it's gluten free.

 Place a piece of parchment paper on the bottom of the pan.